AgatheLT/AgatheLT/README.md

 🔭 I’m currently building a Ruby on Rails app for a French Startup
 <br>
-🌱 I’m learning and learning, currently more JS and really soon React
+🌱 I’m learning and learning, currently more JS and really soon React!

 <!--